arachsys/webmidi/index.md

 above.

 Call `transmit` with an array of MIDI bytes to send that command to the selected output.
-Set `receive` to a function to be called with an array of MIDI bytes for each command arriving on the selected input.
+Call `receive` with a listener function and an optional timeout in milliseconds to subscribe to inbound messages as arrays of MIDI bytes. `receive` is asynchronous, returning a promise which resolves when the timeout expires or the listener returns true to signify completion.
+Alternatively, add a handler manually to `receivers` with `receivers.add` to subscribe to all message events, then remove it with `receivers.delete` when finished.

-Convenience functions `hex` and `raw` are provided to convert hex strings to/from raw byte arrays, as returned by `receive` and expected by `transmit`.
+Convenience functions `hex` and `raw` are provided to convert hex strings to/from raw byte arrays, as passed to `receive` handlers and expected by `transmit`.